 [PR 5.10-1] The 5G system shall be able to identify and differentiate the traffic relayed via a mobile base station relay (e.g. mounted on a vehicle), e.g. to apply specific charging policies.

-[PR 5.10-2] Online and offline charging shall be supported for UEs connected via a mobile base station relay (e.g. mounted on a vehicle).

 [PR 5.10-3] The 5G system shall be able to provide and collect charging information for UEs using a mobile base station relay (e.g. mounted on a vehicle), including specific relay information such as: